 To make it even more difficult to decipher, some are remarkable speakers with a pitiful online presence and some have very little speaking experience and a knockout website.
 It's easy to make the wrong choice.

-Some motivational speakers make it sound like they are the best thing that could happen to you.
+Some leadership keynote speakers make it sound like they are the best thing that could happen to you.
 Let's face it, it's only a speech.
 They are not curing world hunger or ending war and poverty.
 It is a speech.

 However, consider great speakers like Nelson Mandela, Martin Luther King or Eleanor Roosevelt and you recall motivational speeches have the power to change lives.

-First, determine why you want to hire a motivational speaker:
+First, determine why you want to hire a keynote speaker:

 Is it to boost attendance and draw a large audience?
 If so, you may need a celebrity or industry expert.
 Recognizable public figures or famous people have the name recognition that excites people to attend an event.